 2. Virtual Summits/Conferences

 We promise, it can be done!
 While it may seem exceedingly complicated to coordinate and launch virtual summits successfully, we're seeing more companies moving their big conferences to digital.
 Want to know how?
-EventBuilder is hosting a webinar on January 28th, 2021, led by our CEO, Lauren Meyer, where she'll cover how to host a virtual summit, including types, monetization, attendee engagement, planning, and more.
-Join us!
+EventBuilder hosted a webinar on January 28th, 2021, led by our CTO, Robin Houser, where she covered how to host a virtual summit, including types, monetization, attendee engagement, planning, and more.
+Check out the recording any time and glean some amazing tips!

 3. Hybrid Events